conversationai/unintended-ml-bias-analysis/README.md

 ## "Bias madlibs" eval dataset

-We used this dataset one tool in evaluating our de-biasing efforts.
+This dataset is one tool in evaluating our de-biasing efforts.
 For a given template, a large difference in model scores when single words are substituted may point to a bias problem.
 For example, if "I am a gay man" gets a much higher score than "I am a tall man", this may indicate bias in the model.